INDIAN RESIDENTIAL, DAY,

-Trigger warning: readers may be triggered by the recount of Indian Residential Schools.
+Trigger warning: Readers may be triggered by the recount of Indian Residential Schools.
 To access a 24-hour National Crisis Line, call: 1-866-925-4419.
-Community Assistance Program (CAP) can be accessed for citizens of the Anishinabek Nation: 1-800-663-1142
+Community Assistance Program (CAP) can be accessed by Anishinabek Nation member first nation citizens: 1-800-663-1142.

-Accessing National Centre for Truth and Reconciliation (NCTR) Records for Survivors and Intergenerational Survivors
+Accessing National Centre for Truth and Reconciliation (NCTR) Records for Survivors and Intergenerational

 What is the NCTR?